 - anonymising information;

 - redacting exhibited documents;

-- concealing the identity of complainants a witnesses (by referring to them by initials or as "Person A" etc.).
+- concealing the identity of complainants, witnesses or service users (e.g. by referring to them by initials or as "Person A" etc.).

-Panels should also take into account that, unlike many courts, they do not have the 'intermediate' option of excluding the media from and imposing reporting restrictions on, an otherwise public hearing.
+Panels should also be aware that, unlike many courts, they do not have the 'intermediate' option of excluding the media from or imposing reporting restrictions on a hearing conducted in public.